 How Does the IRS Determine the Whistleblower Cash Reward Amount for Reporting Tax Fraud to the IRS?

 According to the Internal Revenue Service’s Whistleblower Office, the amount of the whistleblower reward is determined based on the degree of the whistleblower’s information, his or her contribution to the investigation and the recovery amount.

 If the IRS’s financial recovery – including taxes, penalties and interest – is greater than $2 million, the whistleblower award may range from 15-30% of the recovery amount.
 If the whistleblower does not meet the $2 million prerequisite for taxes, penalties and interest, the IRS whistleblower reward can include up to 10% of the financial recovery to a maximum of $10 million.

 MahanyLaw tax lawyers and expert investigators prepare a detailed and complete case for the IRS before filing your IRS whistleblower report, maximizing your claim’s potential for IRS investigation and your cash whistleblower reward potential.

-Maximize your IRS whistleblower reward and ensure your claim is well-investigated, well-packaged, and well-advocated.
-Call the experts in IRS whistleblower law.
-Brian Mahany and the MahanyLaw team are available today for a private, no-fee consultation: 202.800.9791 or Report Online
+Maximize your whistleblower reward and ensure your claim is well-investigated, well-packaged, and well-advocated.
+Call the experts in IRS tax fraud and whistleblower laws.
+Brian Mahany and the MahanyLaw team are available today for a private, no-fee consultation: or Report Online

-What is the Process for Reporting IRS Tax Fraud and Collecting a Whistleblower Reward?
+What is the Process for Reporting Tax Fraud and Collecting a Tax Fraud Whistleblower Reward?

 It is imperative with federal tax fraud claims that the whistleblower obtain an experienced and highly-qualified legal representative to assist in the preparation of the claim and to ensure the claim enters the proper channels to maximize the odds of an IRS investigation.